Protect hemlock trees, join the SLELO PRISM invasive species Volunteer Surveillance Network (VSN)

-Appearance: Adult HWA are 2mm long with a black, oval-shaped soft body.
+Appearance: Adult HWAs are 2mm long with a black, oval-shaped soft body and a white “halo” or fringe around their bodies.

 Eggs: Very small, brownish-orange, laid in white, woolly masses of wax